 The formal consultation included an online survey between 11 December 2020 and 22 January 2021 on the Council's 'Have your say' website.
-Statutory notices were published in the Burnley Express on 11 and 18 December 2020 and in the online version of this newspaper at the same time.
-A public consultation meeting was arranged for 13 January 2021.
-This was carried out via an online video conference because of the restrictions that were in place during the COVID-19 pandemic.
+Statutory notices were published in the Lancashire Evening Post on 11 December 2020 as well as in the online version of this local newspaper at the same time.
+A public consultation meeting was arranged for 7 January 2021.
+Originally arrangements had been made for this consultation to be held at Sir Tom Finney Community High School however these were later changed to online video conferencing meetings because of the COVID lockdown restrictions that were introduced in January 2021.